-Tampere University is a merger of the former Tampere University of Technology and the University of Tampere.
-University of Tampere was first established in 1925 and Tampere University of Technology in 1965.
+Tampere University was formed at the beginning of 2019 when two previously separate universities, Tampere University of Technology and the University of Tampere, merged into one.
+The University of Tampere was first established in 1925 and Tampere University of Technology in 1965.
 Thus, Tampere University has many decades’ experience in educating university students.

-Research at Tampere University focuses especially on topics related to technology, health and society.
+Research at Tampere Universities focuses especially on topics related to technology, health and society.
 Numerous research groups and networks operate in our community conducting multidisciplinary and diverse studies across organisational boundaries.

-Our Campuses provide services and flexible spaces in three different locations: City Centre, Kauppi and Hervanta.
+Our campuses provide services (such as cafes and lunch restaurants) and flexible spaces in three different locations: City Centre, Kauppi and Hervanta.

 Student friendly, high-quality education.
 ITC and engineering fields have lots of opportunities.

 Go to your profile page to get personalised recommendations!